The Poverty Reduction Credit

-There is no application process for the Poverty Reduction Credit.
-The Department of Community Services will determine eligibility in June of each year.
-If you are eligible, you will receive your first PRC payment in July of the current year.
+You do not need to apply for the PRC.
+The Department of Community Services will determine if you are eligible in June of each year.
+If you are eligible, you will receive your first PRC payment in July.

-- Individuals and couples that received Income Assistance from January to December of the previous year.
-Only one person of the married or common-law couple can receive the credit on behalf of the family.
+- You are an individual or couple that received Income Assistance from January to December in the previous year.
+If you are a married or common-law couple, only one person in your household can receive the credit.

-- Income Tax Return filed for the previous tax year.
+- You filed your Income Tax Return for the previous tax year.

-- Annual adjusted income below $12,000 in the previous tax year.
+- Your annual adjusted income was below $16,000 in the previous tax year.